Function Isolation

 Summary

 Function isolation is a fundamental PyneCore feature that enables accurate Pine Script compatibility.
-By creating isolated function instances with their own variable state, PyneCore ensures that indicators, strategies, and other scripts behave correctly in the bar-by-bar execution model.
-The combination of AST transformation and runtime instance creation provides an elegant solution to this complex problem.
+By giving every function instance its own state vector, parked in a slot of its caller’s state vector, PyneCore ensures that indicators, strategies, and other scripts behave correctly in the bar-by-bar execution model — with hot-path costs reduced to plain list indexing.